 🔶 AWS Route 53

 Amazon’s scalable DNS service.
-Common for businesses using AWS infrastructure.
+Common for businesses using AWS cloud hosting.

 🟦 Google Domains / Squarespace